Browse services

 • The article provides a list of questions your doctor may ask to diagnose the cause of your watery eyes.

-A scratch or abrasion to the eye area often causes your eyes to water.
-Injuries to the head or eyes can also cause vision problems, such as blurry vision.[4]
+A scratch or abrasion to the eye area often causes your eyes to water, according to the Mayo Clinic.
+Injuries to the head or eyes can also cause vision problems, such as blurry vision.
 These injuries sometimes cause serious medical complications.
-Tell your doctor about any recent head or eye injuries, even if you think your injuries are minor.
-Seek medical help immediately if dizziness, loss of vision, or loss of consciousness follow your head or eye injury.[4]

 Viral or bacterial infections that affect your nose and throat can also cause watery eyes.
 These infections usually clear up on their own.
 If you have an infection, you might experience a sore throat, runny nose, sneezing, coughing, or a fever.
 You might notice that your eyes are especially watery when you cough or sneeze.
 Minor viral illnesses such as colds usually resolve within a week or so.
 See a doctor if your symptoms don’t improve.
 You may have a bacterial infection, which requires antibiotics.